pgruetter/sdl-docs/docs/getting-started/historical-data.md

     |CDV3 |Charlottetown (Queen Elizabeth Hospital) Heliport|46.2554925916|-63.0988866091|2021-12-05 20:40:31.629764|2021-12-05 20:52:58.799645|
     +-----+-------------------------------------------------+-------------+--------------+--------------------------+--------------------------+

-Value of "dl_ts_capture" respectively "dl_ts_delimited" was set to the current time of our data pipeline run.
+Values for `dl_ts_capture` and `dl_ts_delimited` respectively were set to the current time of our data pipeline run.
-For an initial load this be set to the time of the historical data set.
-Currently, this is not possible in SDL, but are plans to implement this, see issue #427.
+For an initial load, this should be set to the time of the historical data set.
+Currently, this is not possible in SDL, but are plans to implement this, see issue [#427](https://github.com/smart-data-lake/smart-data-lake/issues/427).

-Now lets continue with flight data.
+Now let's continue with flight data.

 :::tip Spark performance
-Maybe you share the impression that HistorizeAction runs quite long for a small amount of data.
+Maybe you're under the impression that HistorizeAction runs quite long for a small amount of data.
+And you're right about that:
-On one side this is because in the background it joins all existing data with the new input data and checks for changes.
+On one side this is because in the background, it joins all existing data with the new input data and checks for changes.
 On the other side there is a Spark property we should tune for small datasets.
-If Spark joins data it needs two processing stages and a shuffle in between to do so (you read more about this in some Spark tutorial).
+If Spark joins data, it needs two processing stages and a shuffle in between to do so (you can read more about this in various Spark tutorials).
-The default value is to create 200 tasks for in each shuffle.
-With our dataset 2 tasks would be already enough.
+The default value is to create 200 tasks in each shuffle.
+With our dataset, 2 tasks would be enough already.
 You can tune this by setting the following property in global.spark-options of your application.conf:

     "spark.sql.shuffle.partitions" = 2

 Also, the algorithm to detect and merge changes can be optimized by using Delta formats merge capabilities.
-This we will cover in part three of the tutorial.
+This will be covered in part three of this tutorial.
 :::

 ## Deduplication of flight data

 To deduplicate departure flight data, we have to adapt our configuration as follows:

-Add primary key to table definition of int-departures:
+Add a primary key to the table definition of `int-departures`:

     table {
       db = "default"